JqueryJellybeans/jquerytutorial/README.md

 >        				- Maria

-## Background
+## background and overview

 jQuery is a feature-rich JavaScript library created by John Resig in 2006 with the purpose of making JavaScript easier to use.
 Hence the motto of: **_Write less, do more._**

 It does not replace JavaScript (the code you write in jQuery is still JavaScript), but it does simplify tasks by writing less code.
-Here are some the important core features supported by jQuery:

- * DOM manipulation
- * Effects

-The great thing about jQuery is the number of plug-ins or libraries available that you can leverage.
+The great thing about jQuery is the number of plug-ins available that you can leverage.

+In this tutorial, we will cover the following basic jQuery concepts:

+1. getting started - ways to implement in your site
+2. basics - syntax
+3. traversal - moving through your document elements
+4. events - actions that can be detected by your web app
+5. AJAX - technology that helps us load data from the server without having to refresh the page
+6. effects - jQuery methods to create visual effects

 ## ways to implement in your site
 1. Access the jQuery core libraries: